rainlanguage/rain-sdk/docs/classes/emissionserc20jsvm.md

 # Class EmissionsERC20JSVM

-- The javascript version of EmissionsERC20JSVM which inherits RainJS with local EmissionsERC20JSVM opcodes.
+- The javascript version of EmissionsERC20JSVM which inherits RainJSVM with local EmissionsERC20JSVM opcodes.

 <b>Signature:</b>